yaycake/yaycake.github.io/source/projects/2018-10-14-sticker-machine.html.markdown

 ## GIPHY

-[Giphy][https://www.giphy.com] is a website hosting a database of stickers.
+[Giphy](https://www.giphy.com) is a website hosting a database of stickers.
 Accessing Giphy in China does not require a VPN.

 ![poweredbygiphy](../images/projects/sticker_5.png)

-## Launch
+## Try It!

+Scan with your WeChat, or search "Sticker Machine" in WeChat for the mini program.

 ![stickermachine](../images/projects/sticker_6.png)
 <!-- ![poweredbygiphy](../images/projects/) -->